Asbestos Pipe Maker Sues Plaintiff Law Firm

 | 2025 | $18 million | Various (brake dust case) |

 Average mesothelioma settlements remain between $1 million and $1.4 million.
-Over $30 billion remains in asbestos trust funds for victims.
+Over $30 billion remains in asbestos trust funds for people affected by asbestos exposure.

 What People With Mesothelioma Should Know